thamognya/TFetch/README.md

 This program is written by Thamognya Kodi.
 You can help me by just liking this repo if you would like.

+# Contributing

+To start contributing, to have a consistent environment you can use the `docker-compose up -d` and then

 # License

 `SPDX-License-Identifier: MIT AND GPL-3.0-or-later`